ecelkl/ecelkl/README.md

-🌱 I’m currently learning React and I'm working on some other software developing technologies.
+🌱 I’m currently on a journey with Microsoft Power Platform Tools.
+Besides I'm still developing myself in software development.
-I'm walking through Microsoft Azure and Power Platforms Certification Pathway.

 I'm hoping to update here more but untill that time here's some jokes for you.